-- One final workout of 8x200m following a short easy run three days out from the first big race
+One final workout of 8x200m three days before the first big race

 This is a feature seen in the 2011 World Championship schedules as well.
 These 200s, which have 2-3 minutes of recovery, probably function as a way to freshen up and prepare for fast running.
 While they are fairly fast (27), Caleb Ndiku doesn't blast them all-out either.
 Surely he's capable of running 200m in 25 seconds during a workout, but he holds back in this final preparatory workout.